Arshad1857/Analog-Clock-/README.md

 # Analog-Clock-
-I have made a Analog Clock using vanilla Javascript.
+I have made a Analog Clock Webssite using vanilla Javascript.